Don’t blame the grain – ancient grains may have helped build our brains

 We have learnt that there is a vast difference between ancient wheat such as Kamut khorosan, and modern wheat.
 Also, that non-gluten grains such as oats and rye (which has much less gluten) have more health benefits.
 Also, eating more wholegrains versus refined grains is associated with many health benefits.

-One probable explanation of the general benefit is that wholegrains contain more fibre and thus release their sugar content more slowly.
+One probable explanation of the general benefit is that wholegrains contain more Fibre is an important part of a balanced diet.
+There are two type of fibre; soluble and insoluble.
+Insoluble fibre helps your bowel to pass… and thus release their sugar content more slowly.
 This effect, however is reduced substantially when wholegrains are processed into convenience cereals.
 Thus the ‘ideal’ wholegrain product is one with minimal processing, such as whole oats and pumpernickel or volkenbrot bread, which are actually slow cooked by steaming and you can see the wholegrain.
 Pasta, which is cooked for only a few minutes, or bulgur, which is less finely ground than couscous, also fits into this category.
 The soluble fibres, particularly in oats and barley, also help speed up gastric transit time, the slowing of which is a major contributor to colo-rectal cancer, the incidence of which is highest in those eating lots of meat.

 The oldest, and best researched ancient grain is Kamut khorosan which, incidentally, tastes absolutely delicious and is rapidly becoming a favourite pasta in Italy, the leading brand being Sgambarro.

 There is no need to avoid, and plenty of reason to positively include, ancient wholegrains in your diet.
 While there are positive benefits for diabetics and the obese to avoid all carbs, equally good results are to be achieved with a low GL diet, including ancient wholegrains.
-According to Harvard’s Professor of Nutrition, David Ludwig, one of the world’s leading expert on carbohydrates "replacing added sugars and refined starchy foods with unprocessed carbohydrate, healthful fats and proteins may provide many of the benefits of a very low carbohydrate diet, without having to eliminate an entire class of nutritious (and delicious) foods.”
+According to Harvard’s Professor of Nutrition, David Ludwig, one of the world’s leading expert on carbohydrates “replacing added sugars and refined starchy foods with unprocessed Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or…, healthful fats and proteins may provide many of the benefits of a very low carbohydrate diet, without having to eliminate an entire class of nutritious (and delicious) foods.”

 The myth that our ancestors were gluten and grain free, depends on a very limited understanding of our complex evolutionary journey, and the built-in ability to adapt to different environments.
 I believe it is wrong to think that there was ever one ‘perfect’ point in prehistory, a Garden of Eden, that fixes our definition of a perfect diet.
 Epigenetics shows we evolve, and have evolved with grains.
 Modern grains, as opposed to ancient grains, may have just evolved a lot faster than we can handle.